marlonbarrios/Project1_app_with-API-cryptomondrian/README.md

 # CryptoMondrian

 CryptoMondrian is a desktop App that displays the top 10 cryptocurrencies names and prices in dollars using a CSS grid system inspired by the work of [Piet Mondrian](https://en.wikipedia.org/wiki/Piet_Mondrian).
 The name and the price are placed in descendent order from the largest to the smaller blocks.
-Clors are and block sizes aee static.
 The data is fetched using the [CoinGecko API](https://duckduckgo.com).
 User can click button and refresh data or wait until the data is refreshes every 60 seconds.
 Image of de model and the CSS grid with no data: